venjamin27/boltpilot/README.md

 Gear selection: This fork is designed for use in L-mode only.
 You must place the gear shifter in L. Your vehicle's regenerative braking will be used to lower the speed when requried.

-Bolt pilot has two main operation modes: (1) full control mode, which controls both steering and speed, and (2) lateral control mode, which controls only the steering.
+Bolt pilot has three main operation modes: (1) full control mode, which controls both steering and speed, (2) lateral control mode, which controls only the steering, and (3) lateral control mode with built-in non-adaptive cruise control, which controls your steering automatically, but uses your vehicle's built-in non-adaptive cruise control.

-Full control mode: To engage both steering and speed control, make sure the stock cruise control is turned off, and then while driving press the Set/- button (bottom button on the left steering wheel control pad).
+Mode 1 - Full control mode: To engage both steering and speed control, make sure the stock cruise control is turned off, and then while driving press the Set/- button (bottom button on the left steering wheel control pad).
 Pressing the X (left) keypad button or the brake pedal will disengage openpilot.

-Lateral control mode: Use the stock cruise control button (right button on steering wheel keypad) to toggle steering control only.
+Mode 2 - Lateral control mode: Use the stock cruise control button (right button on steering wheel keypad) to toggle steering control only.
+Openpilot will look after steering, but you will need to control your speed using the accelerator pedal.

+Mode 3 - Lateral control mode with stock cruise control: Use the stock cruise control button (right button on steering wheel keypad) to toggle steering control only as described in Mode 2.
+Immediately after engaging steering control mode, press the Set/- button to engage your vehicle's stock cruise control.
+Adjust your desired sped using the +/- buttons.'

 Acknowledgments